Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 Mood changes

-With the rise in oestrogen and progesterone in your body you may find yourself reaching for the tissues during a TV commercial or feelings of anger if there are no more loaves of bread in the supermarket.
-As your hormone levels stabilise your mood swings are likely to reduce.
+With the rise in oestrogen and progesterone in your body you may find yourself experiencing increased mood swings.
+As your hormone levels stabilise during the first 3–6 months post birth, your mood swings are likely to reduce.

 Exhaustion